alphagov/notifications-admin/docs/index.md

     * [Java library] (https://github.com/alphagov/notifications-java-client)
 * develop your own integration to produce requests in the correct format

+### Authenticating requests

-GOV.UK Notify uses [JSON Web Tokens (JWT)](https://jwt.io/) for authentication and identification.
+GOV.UK Notify uses [JSON Web Tokens (JWT)](https://jwt.io/introduction/) for authentication and identification.
 The GOV.UK Notify client libraries encode and decode JSON Web Tokens when making requests to the GOV.UK Notify API.
 If you don’t use one of these libraries, you must manually create tokens yourself.

 For examples of how to encode and decode JSON Web Tokens, see [authentication.py](https://github.com/alphagov/notifications-python-client/blob/master/notifications_python_client/authentication.py) in the GOV.UK Notify Python client library, or the appropriate [PHP] (https://github.com/alphagov/notifications-php-client) or [Java] (https://github.com/alphagov/notifications-java-client) client library.

-A JSON Web Token contains, in encrypted format:
+To create a JSON Web Token you need:

 * your service ID – identifies your service
 * your API key (in JSON Web Token terms this is called the client ID) – used to sign tokens during requests for API resources